litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

    - Send at least 0.01 ETH (recommended)
    - The app will automatically detect when funded

-4. **Authorize Root Key**: Once ETH is received, authorize your wallet as a root signer
+4. **Create Omni Account**: Once ETH is received, create your smart account
    - This deploys your OmniAccount contract
-   - Adds your wallet as an authorized signer
+   - Your wallet automatically becomes the initial root signer

 5. **Add ERC20 Tokens** (Optional): Add USDC or USDT for token swaps
    - Select the token type (USDC or USDT)